 FOURTH OF JULY CELEBRATION

-Omni Amelia Island Plantation Resort offers an Independence Day 5K, annual July 4th parade and Family Freedom Festival.
-39 Beach Lagoon, Amelia Island.
-261-6161. omnihotels.com
+Omni Amelia Island Plantation Resort offers an Independence Day 5K, annual parade and Family Freedom Festival, 39 Beach Lagoon, Amelia Island, 261-6161, omnihotels.com

 FIREWORKS OVER THE MATANZAS

-The nation’s Oldest City holds a celebration featuring traditional patriotic favorites performed by The All Star Orchestra, 6 p.m.
+The nation’s Oldest City holds a celebration with patriotic favorites performed by The All Star Orchestra, 6 p.m.
 July 4 at Plaza de la Constitución, St. George and King streets, St. Augustine.
 Fireworks over Matanzas Bay, 9:30 p.m.
 825-5088.
 Alcohol is prohibited.

 FOURTH OF JULY BACKYARD BBQ

-Popular French spot Orsay takes barbecue fare up a few notches with its fifth annual celebration beneath a large tent in the parking lot, 1-6 p.m.
-July 4, Orsay, 3630 Park St., Riverside Tickets are $30 for all you can eat specialities.
-A cash bar is available.
-381-0909. restaurantorsay.com.
+Orsay takes barbecue up a notch with its fifth annual celebration under a large tent in the parking lot, 1-6 p.m.
+July 4, 3630 Park St., Riverside, Tickets $30 for AYCE specialties, cash bar, 381-0909, restaurantorsay.com.

 WORLD GOLF VILLAGE COMMUNITY FIREWORKS

 The annual fireworks display is at dusk July 5 around Walk of Champions, World Golf Village, St. Augustine.
 Bring a blanket or lawn chair.
 Parking limited; fee required.
 Dinner & a Movie packages include a buffet at Fairways Café and a screening of “Man of Steel.”
 940-4123, worldgolfhalloffame.org